cslarsen/crianza/README.rst

 -  Simple correctness checking
 -  Compilation from source language down to virtual machine language
 -  Threaded code interpretation
--  Data types: Integers, floats, booleans and strings.
+-  Data types: Integers, floats, booleans and strings
+-  An experimental, in-progress compiler to native Python bytecode

 The genetic programming part uses a simple evolutionary approach with crossover and weighted Tanimoto coefficients to relate fitness scores.